stronnag/mwptools/docs/manual/docs/mwp-miscellaneous-tools.md

 * `erase`  : Performs full chip erase
 * `[123456789]*` : Digits, representing a baud rate. `115200` is assumed by default.

-A file name (an inav hex file) is also required.
+A file name (an INAV hex file) is also required.

 ## Examples